mahnve/sinor/README.md

 # where files are stored.
 That is the job of the build system.

 partials_dir="site_src/templates/partials"
-# Where partials are Mustache stored
+# Where to find Mustache partials

 [posts]
 base_path="/blog"